-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation individual members of management, and report to the board of directors in this respect, consider proposals from relevant persons, including shareholders and members of the board of directors and the executive board for candidates for the board of directors and the executive board, and propose an action plan to the board of directors on the future composition of the board of directors, including proposals for specific changes.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation directors, including proposals for specific changes.
 3.4.7.
-The Committee recommends that the board of directors establish a remuneration committee with at least the following preparatory tasks: to recommend the remuneration policy (including the general guidelines for incentive-based remuneration) to the board of directors and the executive board for approval by the board of directors prior to approval by the general meeting, make proposals to the board of directors on remuneration for X Lundbeck has established a remuneration committee responsible for the company's overall remuneration strategy and remuneration of the members of the Executive Management.
+The Committee recommends that the board of directors establish a remuneration committee with at least the following preparatory tasks: to recommend the remuneration policy (including the general guidelines for incentive-based remuneration) to the board of directors and the executive board for approval by the board of directors prior to approval by the general meeting, make proposals to the board of directors on remuneration for members of the board of directors and the executive board, as well as ensure that the remuneration is in compliance with the company's remuneration policy and the assessment of the performance of the persons concerned.
+The committee should have information about the total amount of remuneration that members of the board of directors and the executive X Lundbeck has established a remuneration committee responsible for the company's overall remuneration strategy and remuneration of the members of the Executive Management.
 The objective of the committee is partly to ensure a consistently competitive remuneration, also in a regional perspective, partly to ensure a reasonable balance between remuneration and performance.
-Furthermore, it is the duty of the committee to ensure that all option/warrant programmes set up for members of the Executive Management are competitive but also conform to best practice in similar companies and industries.
+Furthermore, it is the duty of the committee to ensure that all long-term incentive programmes set up for members of the Executive Management are competitive but also conform to best practice in similar companies and industries.